jumagu/school-metrics/README.md

    npm install
    ```

-3. For both the server and the client, create a copy of the `.env.example` file that is in the env folder of each and rename it to `.env`, then assign the corresponding values to the variables
+3. For both the server and the client, create a copy of the `.env.sample` file that is in the env folder of each and rename it to `.env`, then assign the corresponding values to the variables

 4. Run the server
    ```sh